jzhangg/jzhangg.github.io/_pages/research.md

 ***

-Climate Change Beliefs, Payment for Ecosystem Services, and Adaptation: Evidence from Cocoa Farmers in Ghana (with Yunyu Shu)
+Climate change beliefs, payment for ecosystem services, and adaptation: evidence from cocoa farmers in Ghana. (with Yunyu Shu)

 <a href="https://pedl.cepr.org/content/propagation-taste-climate-resilience-evidence-cocoa-value-chain-ghana-0" target="_blank">[PEDL]</a>
 <a href="https://www.socialscienceregistry.org/trials/11145" target="_blank">[AEA Registry]</a>